 Belarus, Lithuania and Latvia have been the new destinations visited by a delegation organized by Chile Prunes, attended by representatives of Good Valley, Onizzo, Pacific Nut, Prunesco, Superfruit, Frutexsa and Surnat.

 “It was a tour of accomplished goals and learnings, for the first time we organized a group of 7 partners to destinations that had not been visited as a delegation.
-Countries that traditionally use dehydrated plum as a snack, in their typical kitchen or as input for other processes.
+Countries that traditionally use prunes as a snack, in their typical kitchen or as input for other processes.
 It also helped us establish the first contacts for future business,” says María Paz Soto, Chile’s prunes leader.

 Indeed, Andrés Tagle, of Superfruit, points out that the objectives were fully met, by joining clients on business wheels coordinated by local Chambers of Commerce where new prospects could be known, allowing new business to be done.
 From the same idea, Bruno Ceroni of Good Valley, expresses that the objective was fulfilled by meeting new customers, markets, understanding their requirements and contacting importers; we also had a business wheel with good prospects and prospects.”